 Kansas Performance Measures are established to monitor the State's progress on outcomes and objectives for each program.
 While each program has successfully provided services in the past, these new measures should enhance the State's ability to quantify the results of those activities and convey a complete picture of housing and community development activities.
-For FY 2018, the CDBG Program projects 44,000 persons will be provided a suitable living environment, 70 households will have access to decent housing, and 104 persons will be provided an economic opportunity.
+For FY 2022, the CDBG Program projects more than 29,000 persons will be provided a suitable living environment, and 36 households will have access to decent housing.
 The ESG Program projects to assist 3,375 households with the availability of a suitable living environment and provide 1,000 decent affordable homes to Kansas families.
-The HOME Program projects to make 319 decent homes affordable to Kansas families.
-The HTF will create or rehabilitate 15 units.
+The HOME Program projects to make 814 decent homes affordable to Kansas families.
+The HTF will create or rehabilitate 20 units.
 The HOPWA Program projects to make 500 decent homes affordable to Kansas families living with HIV/AIDS.